From old-school to online: Ways to send money

-In this increasingly digital world, many people choose mobile payment apps because you can send with ease from your phone or mobile device.
+In this increasingly digital world, many people choose mobile payment apps because you can send money with ease from your phone or mobile device.

 If you want to send or receive person-to-person payments, you can utilize the in-app Google Pay Send, which is available for all types of mobile devices.